Consensys/doc.goquorum/docs/Reference/RemixPlugin/GettingStarted.md

     ![quorum_tab](images/tab_icon.png)

-1. Input the Geth RPC url and hit enter.
+1. Input the geth RPC url and hit enter.
 If you are currently running the quorum-examples 7nodes network, the first node's url is <http://localhost:22000>

     ![geth_rpc](images/geth_rpc.png)